-The most reliable way to create a "low battery alert" on the Oyster and Remora devices is to use the "Battery Good" flag.
+The most reliable way to create a "low battery alert" on the battery powered devices is to use the "Battery Good" flag.

 Alert with Battery Good Flag